How to treat early stages of Male Pattern Baldness

 Additional Tips to Beat Hair Loss

-I know it is easy to be defeatist and negative when it comes to hair loss, but trust me, that doesn't help.
+I know it is easy to be negative when it comes to hair loss, but trust me, that doesn't help.
 Just relax, try and stress less (stress is a major cause of hair loss), and try not to think so much about your hair.
 Don't let it become an obsession.
 Just implement the plan into your daily routine and get on with living life.

 Happy Hair!